taikongshihuangzhe/create-camera-tool/README.md

 This tool runs in maya 2016.

-Create Camera Tool provides artist with a friendly UI with categorized real world camera data.
+Create Camera Tool provides artist with a friendly UI of categorized real world camera data.
 User can easily look up a certain camera by "Manufacturer", "Model", "Setting" and also choose a compatible "Lens" with the selected camera body.
 It is very helpful for Lookdev artist who needs start their work by creating a maya camera which matches the one used in the live action shot.

 Data:
 The data used in this tool is stored in two yaml files.
 One contains camera body information, another contains lens data.
-*The yaml file which comes with the code has been modified in purpose and is only for tool demonstration.
+*The data in the yaml file which comes with the code has been modified and is only for tool demonstration.

 UI:
 The UI consists of Three parts.